AdrienGahery/AdrienGahery/README.md

 Now that I'm on a professionnal leave, I'm willing to expand my knowledge towards GeoSpatial DataScience.
 I'm looking to collaborate on Research projects.
 I chose the the Jupyter Notebook format which is popular in that field.

 I want to pick the best out of Geographical Information Systems and Data Science: capabilities in database managment, and complex treatments & calculations.
-I'm currently setting a [repository](https://github.com/AdrienGahery/GIS-DataScience_Pipeline) focused on Geographical Data Science, using data from one source to perform some treatments from the latter on.
+I'm currently setting a [repository](https://github.com/AdrienGahery/GIS-DataScience_Pipeline) focused on Geographical Data Science, using data from the one source to perform some treatments from the latter on.

-I've been using R for that application during the year-long course I undertook in the University of Grenoble, France.
+I've been using R for that application during the year of study I took in the University of Grenoble, France.
 Since I've been discovering Python that very year and it's popular in various applications, I decided I'd give a go to Python spatial analysis libraries.

 The repository is currently a WIP, I'm learning new stuff from Notebook to Notebook.
 Here is a list of the ressources I'm using for that project :